react-boilerplate/react-boilerplate/README.md

 - [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
 PostCSS is, in essence, just a wrapper for plugins which exposes an easy to use, but very powerful API.
 While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with funcionalities Sass cannot even dream about having.

 - **Unit tests** should be an important part of every web application developers toolchain.
-[Mocha](https://github.com/mochajs/mocha) checks your application is working exactly how it should without you lifting a single finger.
+[Mocha](https://github.com/mochajs/mocha) and [Karma](https://github.com/karma-runner/karma) check your application is working exactly how it should without you lifting a single finger.
 Congratulations, you just won a First Class ticket to world domaination, fasten your seat belt please!

 - [**react-router**](https://github.com/rackt/react-router) is used for routing in this boilerplate.
 Using the new, and currently unreleased, `1.0` version, react-router makes routing really easy to do and takes care of a lot of the work.
 Since the version is not officially out yet, the [documentation](https://github.com/rackt/react-router/blob/master/doc/00%20Guides/0%20Overview.md) is not fully finished, but by far finished enough to work for most needs.